Sk3llington/Purple-Teaming/README.md

 ![hydra_brute_forced_password](https://github.com/Sk3llington/Purple-Teaming/blob/main/images/hydra_brute_forced_passwd.png)

-Next, I use Ashton's credentials to acces the 'secret_folder'.
+Next, I use Ashton's credentials, i.e., username: `ashton` and password: `leopoldo`, to acces the 'secret_folder'.
 In the secret folder I found a note that he left to himself, detailing how to connect to the company's webdav server:

 > 192.168.1.105/company_folders/secret_folder/connect_to_corp_server